Ryan Spooner notches two goals, Tuukka Rask earns shutout as Boston Bruins rout Ottawa Senators

+Mark Stone didn't mince words when assessing Ottawa's performance on Saturday night.

-Ryan Spooner had two goals and Tuukka Rask stopped all 25 shots he faced on Saturday night as the Boston Bruins shut out the Ottawa Senators 5-0.
+Ryan Spooner had two goals and Tuukka Rask stopped all 25 shots he faced as the Boston Bruins shut out the Senators 5-0.

+"It's stupidity and frustration," said Stone.
+"We put ourselves in terrible spots when you look at the goals that they're scoring.
+We're putting ourselves in terrible situations."

 The Bruins (21-10-6) beat Ottawa for the second time in less than a week after posting a 5-1 victory four days ago.

 Noel Acciari, David Krejci and Patrice Bergeron also scored for Boston.
-Rask recorded his 40th career shutout and second this season.
+Rask recorded his 40th career shutout and second of the season.

 The loss leaves Ottawa with a 4-8-2 record in December and it was shut out five times.
-The Sens are now 4-14-3 in their last 20 games.
+The Sens are now 4-14-3 in their last 20 games and have been outscored 14-6 in their last three games.

+"It needed to stop about a month and a half ago," said Stone.
+"We've put ourselves in a hole that we're going to need a fantastic run and we're going to need some help.
+We've put ourselves in a deep, deep hole and the guys in the locker-room are the only ones who are going to be able to get us out of it.

+"It starts at the top.
+Our best players haven't been our best players and it's a trickle down effect."

 Boston jumped out to a commanding 4-0 lead in the second by scoring three goals on 13 shots.